Brighten up your home this festive season like never before. Some festive décor ideas will get you in the spirit and give your home a new soul.

 - The living room is the heart and soul of the house, and the choice of the furniture for the room becomes the essential part of the decoration.
 Go for contemporary, elegant sofas for the living area and toss bright cushions on them with colorful carpets.

 - In the dining area, use a lot of dimmers, mood lighting or indirect cove lighting.

 - Usage of flowers and aromatic candles together will accentuate your whole ambiance of the space.

-- Go for a quirky or chic coffee table with little stools and keep books, scrabble or some stationery on it.
+- Go for a quirky or chrome glass coffee table with little stools and keep books, scrabble or some stationery on it.

 - If you have more room—spread out a rug and throw in some blingy, over-the-top cushions.

 - A single sensational piece of furniture or accessory adds drama and focus.
 Like a stunning oversized cabinet or bar.